aviate15/sardines-pipeline/report/technical_report.md

 | HIGH\_CONFIDENCE | 5 | ε ≥ 0.05: clear winner, large gap to runner-up |
 | ACOUSTIC\_TIEBREAKER | 95 | ε < 0.05: close margin, acoustic raw scores confirm |

 The high proportion of ACOUSTIC\_TIEBREAKER rows (95%) reflects the nature of this dataset.
-The five transcription candidates are human transcriptions of the same audio — highly similar text with small systematic differences (diacritics, formatting, minor word substitutions).
+The five transcription candidates are human transcriptions of the same audio, highly similar text with small systematic differences (diacritics, formatting, minor word substitutions).
 The fused scores naturally cluster very close together.
 This is expected behavior, not a pipeline failure.

 The five HIGH\_CONFIDENCE rows all had `ε ≥ 0.05`, indicating genuinely divergent transcription quality: